How to apply griptape to a skateboard

-Take your retractable blade knife (or razor blade) and poke it through the bottom of your grip tape.
+Take your retractable blade knife (or razor blade) and push it up through the bottom of your griptape.

 Take the excess grip and rub the grip around the edge of your skateboard.

-Now look over your fresh gripped skateboard for any air bubbles.
+Now, look over your freshly gripped deck for any air bubbles.

 Put your board on the ground and step on it.
 The pressure can find and release air bubbles your eyes can't see.